 Consider a use case where a mobile network operator (MNO) provides services over a radio coverage M. M mainly addresses urban and sub-urban areas.
 MNO has included in its service package the distribution of television channels or video streaming services.
 The demand for these distribution services is increasing steadily with the number of programs to be delivered as well as with the quality of the content to be delivered.
 This leads in some cases to the saturation of the transmission capabilities of MNO, yet UEs having subscribed to the service shall receive the corresponding content.

 A satellite network operator SNO provides services over a radio coverage S. S fully includes M. S can also address UEs that are located beyond M.

-The satellite network is a radio access network provided through satellite-based infrastructure, and connected to a core network of a mobile network.
+------------------------------- START OF PROPOSED MODIFICATION #6 TO TR 22.822 ----------------------------

 At any given time, UEs having subscribed to the services of MNO may be either within T and S, or within the reach of either SNO (when beyond line of sight of MNO) or MNO (e.g. indoor).